bahaaMIMAR/MimarScripts/README.md

 ## Overview
-This project packages the open-source [Relay](https://github.com/johnpierson/Relay) plugin for Revit, various Dynamo packages required to be installed for some of our graphs to work, and a collection of our own Dynamo & Python graphs/scripts and custom nodes/definitions in a single installer, ensuring a seamless, plugin-like experience for our team when working with Revit.
+This project bundles a variety of our custom scripts and tools built using Dynamo for Revit, Python, and PowerShell, our custom Dynamo nodes and definitions, the open-source [Relay](https://github.com/johnpierson/Relay) plugin for Revit, and several required Dynamo packages, into a single installer, ensuring a seamless, plugin-like experience for our teams.

 ## Relevant Links